Getting Started

 Installing OpenKneeboard OTD-IPC

-Open OpenTabletDriver, then open it’s plugin manager:
+Open OpenTabletDriver, then open its plugin manager:

 Finally, close the plugin manager window.